eccentricdevotion/TARDIS/player-preferences.md

 This requires the [TARDIS Resource Pack](http://tardisjenkins.duckdns.org:8080/job/TARDIS-Resource-Pack/) to see the different key textures.
 Use the command to open the TARDIS Key GUI.

+To change the TARDIS key texture:

+- Place your key in the lower left slot and then select the key of your choice
+- To change the colour of the key’s display name, click the wool block to choose a colour
+- Remove your key and close the GUI

 ![TARDIS Key GUI](images/docs/key_prefs_menu.jpg)

 To change the look of your Sonic Screwdriver, type: